 Some of these nincompoops had a meeting and decided that a solution might be to add some new graphics and focus on repeated lies.

-In today’s Washington Post, ‘Fact Checker’ Glen Kessler tried presenting his collection of alleged Trump lies in a simpler, more appealing way.
+In today’s Washington Post, ‘Fact Checker’ Glenn Kessler tried presenting his collection of alleged Trump lies in a simpler, more appealing way.
 Assisted by his little buddy, Joe Fox, who probably was in charge of the graphics, the two Trump haters set about re-arranging their shop window.
 They took all the alleged lies and re-arranged them to make a lovely new presentation, hoping it would attract more passersby.

 In his article, Kessler writes: